thenewobjective/thenewobjective.github.io/_drafts/software-systems-engineering/2022-09-04-managing-complexity.md

 ## Anergetic Systems Failure

-Before we can identify our "arch" to fighting against complexity, we need to understand that complexity better.
+Before we can identify our "arches" for fighting against complexity, we need to understand that complexity better.

 You may have heard of the [Peter principle](https://en.wikipedia.org/wiki/Peter_principle):